WMTU/wmtu.mtu.edu/station-documents.md

 ### ARTICLE V - FINANCES

+__Section 1.__ Derivation of Funds

-__Section 1.__ WMTU shall derive its financial support through funding from the Student Activities Fee, underwriting, the sponsoring of fund raising activities, and other legal means.
+1. WMTU shall derive its financial support through:
+  * Funding from the Student Activities Fee (SAF);
+  * Underwriting;
+  * Sponsoring fundraising activities;
+  * Other legal means.

+__Section 2.__ Asset Holding

-__Section 2.__ Station funds shall be held by Michigan Technological University in a student group account.
+1. Station funds shall be held by Michigan Technological University in a student organization account.

+__Section 3.__ Station Budget

-__Section 3.__ Within the first four weeks of each spring semester, an annual Station Budget shall be drafted by the Business Manager and the business department with input from Senior Staff.
+1. Within the first four weeks of each spring semester, an annual Station Budget shall be drafted by the Business Manager and the business department with input from Senior Staff.

-1. The Budget shall outline spending for the next academic year.
+  a.
+The Budget shall outline spending for the next academic year.
-2. The preliminary Budget shall be presented to Senior Staff and Senior Staff Appointees during the sixth week of the Spring Semester.
+  b.
+The preliminary Budget shall be presented to Senior Staff and Senior Staff Appointees during the sixth week of the Spring Semester.
 Senior Staff and Senior Staff Appointees shall review and suggest revisions to the Budget.
-3. The final Budget must be approved by the Senior Staff prior to the eighth week of the spring semester.
+  c.
+The final Budget must be approved by the Senior Staff prior to the eighth week of the spring semester.
-4. The final Budget shall be submitted to Student Activities for approval.
+  d.
+The final Budget shall be submitted to Student Activities for approval.

+__Section 4.__ Allocation of Funds

-__Section 4.__ Senior Staff may allocate funds within the limits of the Budget, or up to $100 outside of the budget.
-The General Staff shall be apprised of any expense approved by Senior Staff at the following General Staff meeting.
+1. Senior Staff may allocate funds within the limits of the Budget.
+2. The General Staff shall be apprised of any expense approved by Senior Staff at the following General Staff meeting.
+Any item over $100 must be approved with a majority vote from General Staff before being purchased.
+3. The Senior Staff may allocate up to $100 outside of any item’s budget, so long as the expense stays within the limits of the rollover or maintenance amount stated in the Budget.
+4. Leftover funds from purchases in the budget shall be available for allocation to additional purchases, and become rollover if unused during the current fiscal year.

+__Section 5.__ Purchases

-__Section 5.__ Purchases under $500 shall be made using the purchasing card assigned to WMTU by MTU purchasing department.
+1. Purchases under $5000 shall be made using the purchasing card assigned to WMTU by MTU purchasing department.
 Purchases made with the Purchasing card shall be made in accordance with University regulations.

-__Section 6.__ Purchases over $500 shall be made using a Michigan Tech Purchase order.
+2. Purchases over $5000 shall be made using a Michigan Tech Purchase Order.

-### ARTICLE VI - RATIFICATION
+### ARTICLE VI - RATIFICATION & AMENDMENTS

+__Section 1.__ Approval of Constitution and Bylaws

-This Constitution and Bylaws shall be declared adopted when approved by a two-thirds majority vote of the General Staff members at a General Staff meeting.
+1. This Constitution and Bylaws shall be declared adopted when approved by a two-thirds majority vote of the Active General Staff members at a General Staff meeting, and the Director of Student Activities.

-### ARTICLE VII - AMENDMENTS
+__Section 1.__ Amendments to Constitution or Bylaws

-Amendments to the Constitution or Bylaws may be presented in writing at any regularly scheduled General Staff meeting and be voted on no sooner than the next General Staff meeting, provided that at least one week is allowed to elapse between the two meetings.
-A two-thirds majority vote of the General Staff members present shall be required for the passage of an amendment.
+1. Amendments to the Constitution and Bylaws may be presented in writing at any regularly scheduled General Staff meeting and be voted on no sooner than the next General Staff meeting, provided that at least one week is allowed to elapse between the two meetings.
+2. A two-thirds majority vote of the Active General Staff members present shall be required for the passage of an amendment.
+3. Any amendments to the Constitution and Bylaws shall become effective upon receiving approval from the Director of Student Activities.

 # By Laws